 4. Establish Relationships with Quality Tradespeople

 However, this is where it’s super important to understand how you will work with your trades.
-Will you happily pass along their details and have clients directly liaise with them?
-Or, will you oversee each project while scheduling and managing all of the trades?
+Will you happily pass along their details and have clients liaise with them directly?
+Or, will you oversee each project while scheduling, managing and collecting payment for all of the trades?